 In fact, hemp is a strong, versatile crop that can grow in most conditions.
 And unlike industrial crops like cotton, wood, and corn, hemp requires little water or pesticides.

-On top of that, it can be used to make fabric, building materials, oils, CBD, and fuel.
+On top of that, it can be used to make fabric, building materials, oils, CBD tinctures and other products, and fuel.
 In many cases, the durable nature of hemp fiber makes it a longer-lasting alternative to the materials we commonly use today.

 The Difference Between Hemp and Cannabis

 What is hemp in comparison to cannabis as we know it?